-Utter provided depth along the offensive line, but did not appear in a game.
+Utter added depth on the line in 2013, but did not play in a game.

 Before Nebraska (Papillion-La Vista HS)

-As a junior, Utter recorded 47 tackles, 12 tackles for loss and three sacks on defense.
-In the spring of his senior year, Utter earned a second-place finish in shot put at the 2012 Nebraska state track and field championships.
+As a junior, Utter recorded 47 tackles, 12 tackles for loss and three sacks.
 Also a member of the Omaha World-Herald All-Nebraska second team, Utter was selected to participate in the 2012 Nebraska Shrine Bowl.
+Utter earned a second-place finish in shot put at the 2012 Nebraska state track and field championships.
 Utter walked on after receiving scholarship offers from North Dakota and Army.

 Utter was born on Feb.
 19, 1994, and is the son of Dinah Fiest.
-He is a social science education major.
+He is a social science education major, and has been named to the Nebraska Scholar-Athlete Honor Roll twice.
 Utter has volunteered his time with Uplifting Athletes, Husker Hotline, Community Action Partnership and team hospital visits.